Existence of unimodular triangulations - positive results: Examples

 In discrete optimization one is often interested in whether the polytope associated to a combinatorial optimization problem is integrally closed, as this provides a way to solve integer linear optimization problems.
 In this setting, integrally closed polytopes are said to have the \emph{integer decomposition property}.
 Examples include the $s$-$t$-connector polytope $P_G$ of a directed graph $G=(V,A)$ (Trotter, see \cite[Thm.~13.8]{MR1956924}), the base polytope, the spanning set polytope of a matroid and the independent set polytope of a matroid~\cite[Cor.~42.1e]{MR1956924}, and the up and down hull of the perfect matching polytope \cite[Cor.~20.9c, 20.11b]{MR1956924}.
 Note that this is not true for matching polytopes in general, as illustrated by the Petersen graph.

 Various polytopes associated to combinatorial optimization problems are facet unimodular (i.e.~the matrix of facet normals is totally unimodular).
-These include

-$b$-transhipment polytopes, bipartite matching and bipartite perfect matching polytopes, edge cover, vertex cover and stable set polytopes of bipartite graphs (see \cite[vol.~A]{MR1956924}).
+These include $b$-transhipment polytopes~ \cite[Section 11.4]{MR1956924}, bipartite matching and bipartite perfect matching polytopes~\cite[Section 18.1]{MR1956924}, vertex cover~\cite[Section 18.4]{MR1956924}, edge cover and stable set polytopes of bipartite graphs~\cite[Section 19.5]{MR1956924}.
 Hence, by Theorem~\ref{thm:hyperplanes} each of these classes have regular unimodular triangulations.